flow-storm/clofidence/Readme.md

     * `instrumentOnlyPrefixes` should be a comma separated list of namespaces prefixes to include.
 Adding `my-app` will include everything under `my-app.core` and `my-app.web.routes`.
     * `instrumentSkipPrefixes` can be used in the same way, but to skip unwanted namespaces.
+    * `instrumentSkipRegex` should be a regex to match namespaces to skip

 ## Reports